RayWolters/2AMC15-2023-DIC/README.md

 --cat               Whether to deploy a randomly moving obstacle on the grid
 ```

-The training can be ran using one of the following commands (these ones were used for the results in the report):
+The training can be run using one of the following commands (these ones were used for the results in the report):

 ```bash
 python train.py grid_configs/small.grd --out results/ --iter x --no_gui --save_agent_model